Azure/pcs-remote-monitoring-webui/README.md

    -  or other preferred editor

 ### 3. Environment variables required to run the Web UI
-In order to run the Web UI, the environment variables need to be created at least once.
-More information on configuring environment variables [here](#configuration-and-environment-variables).
+In order to run the Web UI, the following environment variables need to be created at least once.
+More information on configuring environment variables [here][envvars-howto-url].

 * `REACT_APP_BASE_SERVICE_URL` = {your-remote-monitoring-endpoint}

 The endpoint given above is the base url you navigate to in order to see your deployed solution.

+The Web UI configuration is stored in [app.config.js](src/app.config.js).
+You can edit this file to update the endpoints.

 Build, run and test locally
 ===========================